LeaVerou/lea.verou.me/blog/2023/numbers-vs-brackets/index.md

 ### Income

-The question tht started it all is unfortunately the hardest.
+The question that started it all is unfortunately the hardest.

 Income is a number that people know (or can approximate).
 It is faster to type, but only marginally (1.75s vs 1.5s).